Abhishek-Nair-135/directhub/README.md

 # DirectHub

-This project makes use of GItHub APIs to help users access their issues and pull requests.
+This project makes use of GitHub APIs to help users access their issues and pull requests.

 ## Execution Instructions